Umi no Manimani: Background and release

+"Umi no Manimani" was later included on Yoasobi's EPs Hajimete no – EP and The Book 3, released on May 10 and October 4, 2023, respectively.
+The English version, "Manimani", appeared on their third English-language EP E-Side 3, released on April 12, 2024.

 Composition

 "Umi no Manimani" is a medium-tempo track written by member Ayase, expressing "the mood change of the protagonist who runs away from home to the mysterious world of the beach at night, which is the main worldview of the story."
-The song was composed in the key of B minor, 98 beats per minute with a running time of four minutes and 15 seconds.
+The song was composed in the key of D major, 98 beats per minute with a running time of four minutes and 15 seconds.

-Music video

-An accompanying music video for "Umi no Manimani" is scheduled for a premiere on March 21, 2023.
-It was directed by Asuka Dokai.
+Other uses

+"Umi no Manimani", its visual, and its based story were adapted into an exhibition called Immersive Museum Yoasobi – "Umi no Manimani" ga, Dekiru Made at Bellesalle Shinjuku South Exit from July 10 to September 8, 2024.